-*Terms and conditions apply.
+*This course is supported for up to 90% subsidy under the IMDA Talent Assistance Specialised Training Grant (T-Assist).
+Terms and conditions apply.
 For more information, click here

 Sydney Suissa is currently a broadcast consultant who designs and leads training workshops in story development and production for international clients, including Fox Latin America, National Geographic Asia and Europe, and Frantic Films (Canada).
 Workshops focused on creative, editorial and technical elements of factual and lifestyle development and production.

 Sydney was with National Geographic Channel International for 8 years, as an Executive Vice President on Content, as well as on Regional Production.
 He designed and executed a global, aggressive, and forward-looking programming strategy to expand NGCI’s position and reach in all media, as well as programming strategies for the launch of new channels including Nat Geo Adventure, Nat Geo HD, Nat Geo Wild, and Nat Geo Music.